How to Spend One Day in Paris: Detailed Itinerary

 Because there is a lot to see in Montmartre I’m suggesting a couple of places you might want to check out.
 However, you would struggle to squeeze all of these in so just pick the ones that most appeal to you.

-This is another item on your one day in Paris itinerary that is free and it’s also one of the more off the beaten path things to do in Paris.
+• Montmartre Cemetery: A peaceful and picturesque spot filled with trees and graves of famous figures like Stendhal and Dalida.
+This is another item on your one day in Paris itinerary that is free and it’s also one of the more off-the-beaten-path things to do in Paris.

 Lunch in Montmartre